UCSD-Makerspace/check-in-api/setup.md

 # Setup

-This setup assumes that the server is being installed to a Raspberry Pi computer, and that the kiosks are being installed to Raspberry Pi Keyboards.
+In order to increase the repeatability of the setup, the entire process is outlined here and 90% of it will be completed by automatic (and at least semi-idempotent) Ansible scripts.
+This setup assumes that the server is being installed to an x86 computer, and that the kiosks are being installed to Raspberry Pi Keyboards.
 The scripts and application could be adjusted to work with other setups but would require some modification.

 ## Prerequisites (local machine)